gondyb/Website-Monitor/README.md

 This console application allows a user to monitor a website, its availability and its performances.

+## How to run it

+⚠️You may need to make the terminal a little bit bigger to display every statistics.

+### Docker

+If you have docker installed, you can build the container with `docker build -t wsmonitor .` then run it with `docker run -it --rm wsmonitor`.

+### Java

+This project requires **Java 11 Runtime** installed.

+To run it, launch this command in a terminal:

+`java -jar wsmonitor.jar`

+## Fake server

+To test this application, I built a small [Slow server](https://gist.github.com/gondyb/19e72e601e72b654af1b02d59d8db833) in Python.
+Its availability percentage is around 60%, thus it makes a great candidate for real-life testing.

 ## Design overview

 This application is centered around an EventBus.
 This allows for different application parts to communicate together without being coupled, and with high cohesion.